 Legislation and Advocacy

-The 2023 Montana Legislature concluded.
-It was a long, hard ride.
+The 2023 Montana Legislature has concluded.
 NAMI Montana’s work in this session was laid two years in advance with interim mental health and criminal justice studies that examined in depth the challenges facing Montana’s mental health treatment system for adults and youth, in our communities, and in our inpatient facilities.

 Our main focuses coming into the session were to: